Updated April, 2020

 IMPORTANT: No two Bank On Yourself policies are alike!

 Each one is custom tailored to the client’s unique situation and goals.
-To find out what your numbers and results could be if you added the Bank On Yourself method to your financial plan, request your FREE Analysis and referral to one of the Bank On Yourself Authorized Advisors (if you haven’t already done so).
+To find out what your numbers and results could be if you added the Bank On Yourself method to your financial plan, request your FREE Analysis and referral to one of the Bank On Yourself Professionals (if you haven’t already done so).

 Keep in mind that the only regret most people say they have about Bank On Yourself is that they didn’t start sooner, so don’t dilly-dally!
 There’s no cost and no obligation and no arm-twisting!
 You’ll know in advance your bottom-line guaranteed numbers and results before you even decide to move forward with your plan.